Charge dropped against Maine man after judge questions cop’s honesty

-The Knox County District Attorney’s Office dismissed a 5-year-old drunk driving charge against a Union after a judge recently raised questions about the former Rockland police officer who stopped him.
+The Knox County District Attorney’s Office dismissed a 5-year-old drunken driving charge against a Union man after a judge recently raised questions about the former Rockland police officer who stopped him.

-The charge was dismissed against Edward J. Studley Wednesday, the same day the district attorney’s office said it would be reviewing all active and closed cases involving former Rockland police officer Jacob Shirey.
+The charge was dismissed against Edward J. Studley on Wednesday, the same day the district attorney’s office said it would be reviewing all active and closed cases involving former Rockland police officer Jacob Shirey.

 Shirey resigned from the Rockland Police Department in 2017 in the wake of an internal investigation based on concerns about his professionalism and honesty.